sigttou/analyzecrypt.py/README.md

 ## Configuration
 - Add needed modules to `config/modules.json`
 - Add functions which you monitor in `functions` look at given files as examples
+	- Or use `get_functions.py` with C code you wish to analyse.

 ## Documentation
 The code is enough, it's just some lines.